 |30-year fixed-rate jumbo refinance||7.28%||7.29%|

 We use information collected by Bankrate, which is owned by the same parent company as CNET, to track daily mortgage rate trends.
 The above table summarizes the average rates offered by lenders across the country.

-A 15-year fixed mortgage is a loan to buy a house that you will pay off over 15 years with a set interest rate.
-Since it has a shorter loan term than a 30-year mortgage, the monthly payments are much higher than with a fixed 30-year loan.
+A 15-year fixed mortgage is a loan to buy a house that you’ll pay off over 15 years with a set interest rate.
+Because it has a shorter loan term than a 30-year mortgage, the monthly payments are much higher than with a fixed 30-year loan.

 More mortgage tools and resources

-You can useto help determine how much you can afford for a house and work out how to manage financially.
+You can use CNET’s mortgage calculator to help determine how much you can afford for a house and work out how to manage financially.
 The tool takes into account your monthly income, expenses and debt payments.
-In addition to those factors, your will depend on your credit score and the zip code where you are looking to buy a house.
+In addition to those factors, your mortgage rate will depend on your credit score and the zip code where you are looking to buy a house.